 Likewise, the FCPA applies to the conduct of a U.S. citizen while in a foreign country, and to actions taken in the U.S. “in furtherance of” the corruption of a foreign official.

-“There is nationality principle, which allows the act to apply to any person with a connection to the United States, including if penalties were made through U.S. banking institutions,” Sanders added.
+“There is nationality principle, which allows the Act to apply to any person with a connection to the United States, including if payments were made through U.S. banking institutions,” Sanders added.
 “And there is the protected principle, so even if the corruption is outside the U.S. individuals can still be charged for their conduct.”

 2. Gifts Are Still a Bribe